 31 October 2019 Update.
 It is a sad sad day as I see helicopters capturing the video footage of the Shuri Castle in flames.
 A massive fire broke out and burned down the Seiden, the main hall, and also the Hokuden and Nanden.
 The fire alarm went off around 2:30 am and by afternoon, the fire had completely gutted six of the castle’s heritage buildings.
-I feel a heavy burden in my heart as one of my memorable moments vanished up in smoke.
+I feel a heavy burden in my heart as Okinawa’s most iconic heritage site and some of my most memorable moments vanished up in smoke.

 This is my story of when I visited the castle in 2016.

 Shuri Castle is a Ryukyuan gusuku castle in Shuri district of Okinawa Prefecture in Japan.
 The castle was built sometime in the 13th century by Shunbajunki, the second king of Chuzan.
 It served as the center of politics, foreign affairs, and culture of the Ryukyu Kingdom until the archipelago was annexed by the Japanese Meiji government in 1879 CE.

 My day began among sunny blue skies in Nara.
 It was hot, but the strong breeze made it pleasant.
 I and my wife, Mani, got up early and had a light breakfast.
 We packed light.
 The trip to Okinawa was a short one and a single cabin bag was enough for both of us.

 Our flight to Okinawa was scheduled for 10.30 am.
 From Nara, we took the limousine bus to Osaka KIX Airport.
 From KIX Airport, we caught the flight to the Ryuku kingdom on the southernmost island of Japan.

 If you are catching a Peach flight from KIX Airport, you will need to get down at Terminal 2